giorgosgiapis/GSoC19-Blog/index.md

 ## Further work

 Participating in Google Summer of Code was definitely a great experience.
-I learned how open source projects work, how to write efficient and easy to read and maintain code and I was given the chance to understand and implement some very sophisticated algorithms through several research papers.
+I learned how open source projects work, how to write efficient and easy to read and maintain code and I was given the chance to better understand and implement some very sophisticated algorithms through several research papers.
 That's why I intend to continue contributing to SageMath and possibly other open source projects.
 As for my project, I am planning on implementing some parts of it that were left out due to limited time.
 These include the creation of a Tree class and the implementation of some approximation algorithms to solve algorithmically hard problems.

 ## Conclusion